Lorentzian

 When It Lights Up

-Lorentzian geometry captures something subtler than amplitude variance or entropy: the "speed" of the signal relative to its sampling rate.
+Lorentzian geometry captures the "speed" of the signal relative to its sampling rate.
 A high-frequency oscillation sampled slowly appears spacelike (large jumps); the same oscillation sampled fast appears timelike (smooth evolution).
-This makes Lorentzian metrics sensitive to the relationship between the signal's characteristic timescale and the observation timescale — a property relevant to aliasing detection and sampling adequacy.
-In the atlas, causal_order_preserved separates the distributional view's smooth oscillator cluster (C1) from the chaotic/noise clusters (C4, C5) along a "causality axis" orthogonal to the entropy axis.
+The evolved metrics (crossing_density and causal_persistence) add temporal dynamics to the static causal fraction: two signals with the same causal_order can differ in whether their lightcone crossings are bursty (low persistence, high crossing) or structured (high persistence, moderate crossing).
+In the atlas, these four metrics separate smooth oscillators from chaotic/noise sources along a "causality axis" orthogonal to the entropy axis.

 Open in Atlas